 The biggest objection I hear about morning routines is, “I don’t have time to do it.”
-My response to you is, if you don’t have an extra 15-20 minutes in your morning to do a routine, then you REALLY need a morning routine.
-But, what I think people are actually saying when they tell me they don’t have time for a morning routine is that they don’t know what to do.
+My response to you is, if you don’t have an extra 15-20 minutes in your morning to do a routine, then you REALLY need one.
+But, what I think people are actually saying when they tell me they don’t have time for a morning routine is that they don’t know how to establish healthy habits.

 Why I’m So Passionate About Morning Routines